-There is a program to help people with limited resources pay for their drugs.
+There are programs to help people with limited resources pay for their drugs.
 The "Extra Help" program helps people with limited resources pay for their drugs.
 For more information, see Chapter 2, Section 7.

 Are you currently getting help to pay for your drugs?